security-geeks/pyddoz/README.md

 ```

 ## Usage
 PyDDoZ provides an interactive shell for users.
+Argument parsing is in TODO list.

 - You can enter multiple URLs with a blank space.
 It will request randomly one of them for every request. <br>
 Example: https://google.com https://twitter.com https://yahoo.com